Earning a High School Equivalency Credential

 A High School Equivalency Credential – formerly known as the GED – is an alternative to a high school diploma.
 Today, there are two tests that you can take to earn your High School Equivalency Credential in Massachusetts: the GED® and the HiSET®.

-Earning a High School Equivalency Credential is an important achievement and step towards better job and educational opportunities.
+Earning a High School Equivalency Credential is an important achievement that opens up better job and education opportunities.
 Enrolling in a High School Equivalency (HSE), pre-HSE, or Adult Basic Education (ABE) program can help you get there.

 Three yellow lines to signify a sun-burst decorating the top right corner of an image.